ximonn/simegraph/README.md

 File name | Description
 --------- | -----------
-index.html | Starting point, to do the animation with individual jpegs cut.html | To create the composite image, one single image for all animation jpgs fast.html | To do the animation with the composite jpegs result.html | The closure compiled optimized version of fast.html simegraph.js | The script for building the animation, intended for developing only simegraph1.js | The reduced script for the fast version of the animation (for 'production') impage.css | A bit of styling
+dev.html | Starting point, to do the animation with individual jpegs index.html | Closure compiled result (strips of all the development related javascript) cut.html | To create the composite image, one single image for all animation jpgs fast.html | To do the animation with the composite jpegs simegraph.js | The script for building the animation, intended for developing only simegraph1.js | The reduced script for the fast version of the animation (for 'production').
+Note: for development use simegraph.js. impage.css | A bit of styling

 Place your base.jpg and the animation jpg's in the same folder